Runnable/slash-docker/rails/_posts/2016-06-24-manage-share-images.markdown

 ruby                2.3                 2d43e11a3406        2 weeks ago              729.1 MB
 ```

-Note that the tag `latest` is assigned to the `demo` image automatically.
+Note that the tag "latest" is assigned to the "demo" image automatically.
 This is because the `-t` parameter in the build command did not contain an explicit tag.

 It is possible to assign many tags to the same image: